-Believe it or not, there is actually a whole book on grown-up jello shots called Jelly Shot Test Kitchen.
-And I got this recipe from their blog… a recipe that was actually inspired from Harry Potter.
+Believe it or not, there is actually a whole book on grown-up jello shots called Jelly Shot Test Kitchen (affiliate link).
+And I got this recipe inspirations from their blog… a recipe that was actually inspired from Harry Potter.
 Seriously.
-They’re were originally Butterbeer Jelly Shots and I’m pretty sure they taste actually like what you would imagine Butterbeer to taste like… If, you know, Harry Potter and gang had the opportunity to have jello shots.
-And guess what?
-This isn’t the only Harry Potter-inspired jello shot this gal has come up with.
-I changed up the recipe a bit and came to the conclusion that if you enjoy butterscotch, you will enjoy these.
+They're were originally Butterbeer Jelly Shots and I'm pretty sure they taste like what you would actually imagine Butterbeer to taste like… If, you know, Harry Potter and gang had the opportunity to have jello shots (believe it or not, this isn't the only Harry Potter-inspired jello shot the gal from this blog has come up with).

-It’s simple, simple to make these.
-Seriously, just as simple as making jello shots in those little plastic cups.
+It's super simple to make these butterscotch jello shots.
+Seriously, just as easy as making jello shots in those little plastic cups like you did in college.
 But way classier.

-Heat the mixture over low heat, making sure to keep stirring, until all the gelatin is dissolved (4-6 minutes).
+You'll heat the mixture over low heat, making sure to keep stirring, until all the gelatin is dissolved (4-6 minutes).
 And it will start to look normal again.
-And now you can stir in the vanilla vodka and butterscotch schnapps.
+And then you can stir in the vanilla vodka and butterscotch schnapps.
 You can change up the proportions if you like.
 If you want a bit of a stronger jello shot, add more vanilla vodka.
 If you prefer sweeter, add more butterscotch schnapps.

-And honestly, delicious.
-But unlike the jello shots from back in the day, you don’t gulp it down hoping not to taste any of the liquor.
-You enjoy it like you would any cocktail or dessert that you normally indulge in.
-How’s that for a Cocktail Friday?
+Though these are so delicious and so different from the jello shots from back in the day where you'd gulp them down hoping not to taste any of the liquor.
+With these butterscotch jello shots, you actually enjoy consuming them like you would any cocktail or dessert that you normally indulge in.
+How's that for a Cocktail Friday?

 Would you try making an adult version of jello shots?
 Or will they always just be too college for you?